gogetdata/ggd-recipes/docs/source/contribute-recipe.rst

         $ ggd make-recipe -s Homo_sapiens -g hg19 --author mjc \
             --ggd_version 1 --data_version 27-Apr-2009 \
             --summary 'Assembly gaps from USCS' \
-            -k gaps -k region gaps hg19_data_recipe.sh
+            -k gaps -k region gaps-ucsc hg19_data_recipe.sh

     The :code:`ggd make-recipe` tool transforms the bash script you created into a data recipe.
-Running the above code will create a data recipe called *hg19-gaps*, which will be a directory and will contain three files.
-For more information on the :code:`ggd make-recipe` command see :ref:`make-recipe <ggd-make-recipe>`.
+Running the above code will create a data recipe called *hg19-gaps-ucsc-v1*, which will be a directory and will contain three files.
+For more information on the
+    :code:`ggd make-recipe` command see :ref:`make-recipe <ggd-make-recipe>`.

 4. Build, install, and check the data recipe